Joel-Valentine/Alzheimers-Text-Based-Adventure-Game/Readme.md

 #My first game!

+##This game is a text based adventure game

 ##How to download and play

 - Download this repo as a zip, clone it or however you want